XD-Ooi/Random-Projects/Economic Performance and Climate Change Attitude in the EU/readME.md

 # The Effect of Economic Performance on Climate Change Attitude and Action in the EU

 Update: After discussing the project with my lecturer, I have updated the model into a linear panel regression model to account for the time fixed effects (considering the collection date of our data source).
-The updated linear panel regression models are:

 ----